U.S. carries out first airstrike on Taliban since Doha deal

 KABUL — The United States conducted an airstrike on Wednesday against Taliban fighters in Afghanistan's southern Helmand province, a U.S. forces spokesman said, the first such attack since a troop withdrawal agreement was signed between the two sides on Saturday.

 The Taliban fighters were "were actively attacking an [Afghan National Security Forces] checkpoint.
-This was a defensive strike to disrupt the attack," said Colonel Sonny Leggett, a spokesman for the U.S. Forces in Afghanistan in a tweet.
+This was a defensive strike to disrupt the attack," said Col. Sonny Leggett, a spokesman for the U.S. forces in Afghanistan in a tweet.

 He said Washington was committed to peace but would defend Afghan forces if needed.